tom-dell/Plex-Meta-Manager-Configs/README.md

 Now I must warn you, this is going to get pretty long, and I'm going to take things **very** slowly, now let's get onto it, there are also a lot of links, I **strongly suggest not clicking** them until you finish reading this entire page, otherwise you might get a bit confused.

-Collections are built around a list of movies/shows, these lists can come from Trakt, IMDB, and many other sources, today we will be covering how to make collections using IMDb, Plex's inbuilt search function, and TMDB.
+Collections are built around a list of movies/shows, these lists can come from Trakt, IMDB, and many other sources, today we will be covering how to make collections using the imdb_list, plex_search, and tmdb_discover builders (I haven't linked them on purpose, don't look them up yet).

 Let's cover off some terms first;

 * Builder
-  * This is what Plex Meta Manager calls the format of the of the collection, as each type of collection (IMDb/Trakt/etc) all have different types of options and filters.
+  * This is the section in your Movies.yml that gets the list from somewhere, whether that be IMDb, Trakt, or somewhere else.
-  * This is a screenshot of two of my collections, the first one is built with the [IMDb builder](https://metamanager.wiki/en/latest/metadata/builders/imdb.html), and the second with the [tmdb builder](https://metamanager.wiki/en/latest/metadata/builders/tmdb.html#tmdb-builders).
+  * This is a screenshot of two of my collections, the first one is built with the imdb_list builder, and the second with the tmdb_discover builder.
-  * The red boxes are collections, where as the blue ones are the builders within the collection.
+  * The red boxes are collections, where as the blue ones are the builders within the collection. **Don't worry, you shouldn't understand what it says yet!**
   * ![](/images/builders.png)
 * Static list
   * This is a list that doesn't change, something like a list of all comedy movies released in 2021, they can't release any more movies in 2021 until we invent time travel!